19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 4\.
 All provisions of the Rapid Transit Systems Act [Cap.
 263A] and any subsidiary legislation made thereunder.

 5\.
 All provisions of the Road Traffic Act [Cap.
-276] and any subsidiary legislation made thereunder which are carried out or administered by the Registrar of Vehicles.
+276] and any subsidiary legislation made thereunder which are carried out or administered by the Authority.

+5A.
+The following subsidiary legislation made under the Road Traffic Act:

+(a) rules 10, 22, 24A, 24B, 25 and 28 of the Road Traffic Rules (Cap.
+276, R 20);

+(b) rules 8 and 9 of the Road Traffic (Expressway Traffic) Rules (Cap.
+276, R 23);

+(c) rules 9 and 10 of the Road Traffic (Pedestrian Crossings) Rules (Cap.
+276, R 24); and

+(d) rule 8 of the Road Traffic (Traffic Signs) Rules (Cap.
+276, R 33).

+[S 63/2006 wef 01/02/2006]

 6\.
 All provisions of the Street Works Act [Cap.
 320A] and any subsidiary legislation made thereunder.